MIMIR-AI-ROUTER/llm_bias/README.md

 ## Data Quality and Resume Filtering

-Thanks to Iván Arcuschin and David Chanin for identifying demographic inconsistencies in the original resume dataset.
+Thanks to Iván Arcuschin and David Chanin for identifying demographic inconsistencies in the original resume dataset and providing the filtering code.
 To reproduce our spot-check filtering, add the following flag to your prompt creation:

 ```